TomRadford/TomRadford/README.md

 👀 I’m interested in creating useful applications with the MERN Stack.

-🌱 I’m currently learning GraphQL.
+🌱 I’m currently learning GraphQL and NextJS.

 💞️ I’m looking to collaborate on projects which aid creatives, particularly within the video production space.